petershin/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 ./catalina.sh run
 ```

-Once the upgrade is complete and verified, your database and data volume are ready to be uploaded to DXP Cloud.
+Once the upgrade is complete and verified, your database and data volume are ready to be uploaded to Liferay Cloud.

 ## Compress the Document Library and Database